ssadhukhanv2/spring-cloud-eco-system/README.md

                 grant all privileges on database prod_db  to prod_user;
                 grant all privileges on database dev_db  to dev_user;
                 grant all privileges on database qa_db  to qa_user;

+* DNS Entries required for naming-server if all 3 instances are running on the same host in ```C:\Windows\System32\drivers\etc\hosts.ics``` file

+        127.0.0.1 eureka-server-peer-a
+        127.0.0.1 eureka-server-peer-b
+        127.0.0.1 eureka-server-peer-c